wttech/aet/documentation/src/main/wiki/Cleaner.md

 The **Version** of the suite is incremented each time the suite changes (e.g. during the next run of all suite tests or simply during suite rebasing/commenting).
 In case when the suite is run with all tests, `correlationId` of the suite changes.
 During rebasing/commenting, only the version is incremented, `correlationId` remains unchanged.

-The **Creation timestamp** is the time when the suite was run or last changed.
+The **Creation timestamp** is the time when the suite was run or when it was changed last time.

 Those parameters can be set in the Cleaner configuration:

 * Last N versions to keep - defines the number of artifact versions that will be left after the cleaning operation.
 If left empty, only one version will be kept after the cleaning operation.
 * Remove artifacts older than X days - defines how old files should be removed (older than X days).
-Works as a conjunction with the last versions to be kept.
+Works as a conjunction with last versions to be kept.

 #### Workflow

-The Cleaner uses Apache Camel as an execution processor.
+The Cleaner makes use of Apache Camel as an execution processor.
 The following diagram shows a sample Cleaner execution:

 ![aet-cleaner-workflow](assets/diagrams/aet-cleaner-workflow.png)